gristlabs/aws-lambda-upload/README.md

 In both cases, if the relevant property is a file path, interprets it as a start JS file, packages it with `packageZipS3()` and replaces the property with S3 information in the format required by CloudFormation.
+If file path is relative, it's interpreted relative to the directory of the template.

-Available programmatically as `cloudformationPackage(templatePath, options)`
+Available programmatically as `cloudformationPackage(templatePath, outputPath, options)`

 ## Collecting dependencies